NoBlackBoxes/LastBlackBox/course/versions/enb/10_computer-vision/README.md

 Now it is your time: you can combine different streams, such as 1D signals and 2D images and make something special!
 What can the robot do for you?

-Pro-Task 1: Incorporate background subtraction to your live stream
+Pro-Task 1: Incorporate background subtraction into your live stream
 ------------------------------------------------------------------

-Use a temporary variable that stores the information of the background.
+Use a temporary variable that stores the information about the background.
 You have to define it below the class, similar to this one.
 Think about it, what does this mean?